 Jump to Content

-You might have heard that people lose a lot of money when they move into a Retirement Village, or that entering a village is a ‘rip off’.
-We have found that people that make those kinds of statements usually do not understand how the unique financial agreements work when entering (and leaving) a village.
+You might have heard that people lose a lot of money when they move into a Retirement Village, or that entering a village is a ‘rip-off'.
+Generally, comments like these usually come from not fully understanding how the financial arrangements in villages work, because they're quite different from a standard property purchase.

-There is no denying that by signing up to a Retirement Village you are agreeing (usually) to losing a certain amount of your initial investment.
-However, it is not just being sacrificed for nothing.
-The amount that is retained by the village operator is called a Deferred Management Fee (DMF): as the name suggests, this is a payment made after you leave a village in recognition of the many services and amenities that you have been able to access during your time in the village.
+There is no denying that by signing up to a Retirement Village you are (usually) agreeing to losing a certain amount of your initial investment.
+However, it's not being sacrificed for nothing.
+The amount kept by the village operator is called a Deferred Management Fee (DMF).
+As the name suggests, this is a payment made after you leave a village in recognition of the many services and amenities that you have been able to access during your time in the village.

 What is most important to consider with both the DMF process and the potential to not capitalise on any property value increase is that purchasing into a Retirement Village is not a ‘regular’ property purchase.
 For this reason, the legislation governing Retirement Villages ensures you have independent legal advice to explain how the process works.